ibrahimsel/composer-submodule-test/README.md

-this is a submodule under main
+this is a revised submodule under main